Proggleb/Proggleb/README.md

 ### Hi!
 I am Caleb Aguilar :notes:

 I am a formerly pure mathematician from Universidad Nacional Autónoma de México.
 I love to work in communication / divulgation of science, so my bachelor thesis is written in a way that everyone could read and understand it by easy examples.
-Was written in spanish and you can download it as pdf in this link: http://132.248.9.195/ptd2021/junio/0813173/Index.html
+Was written in Spanish and you can download it as pdf in this link: http://132.248.9.195/ptd2021/junio/0813173/Index.html

 Recently I fall in love with the Data Science world and related topics as Natural Language Processing.
 So here you are going to see a little of my work in that way.